 Just as disruptively, technology hasn’t just made these activities simpler; it has often made the solutions next to effortless.
 Today it seems like there’s no service or solution that can’t be delivered with an elegantly frictionless interface.
 No problem that can’t be solved with one click on “Enter >”.
 A few taps, and voila: an expert car mechanic with flawless reviews and a mouthwatering pasta amatriciana with pasture-raised guanciale.
 Seamless intuitiveness is today’s baseline user expectation.

-That presents a new kind of challenge for healthcare technologies.
+That poses a new kind of challenge for healthcare technologies.
 In this unique field, medical innovation and user expectations are moving in opposite directions.
 Increasingly complex health and medical challenges are demanding ever more sophisticated integration of medical science, big data, biology, physiology, economics, and communication.

 Meanwhile, technology users expect solutions with a tap.
 Increasingly, the same experiences — the same seamless intuitiveness — we expect from our iPhone, Nest, Alexa are the ones professionals and patients expect from technologies designed to address body-altering injuries, lifelong therapeutic needs, and the infrastructure needs of healthcare enterprises.

-And that, for the marketers behind these technologies, is the paradox that a pill has never had to solve.
+And that, for the marketers behind these technologies, is the paradox that a pill never had to solve.

 Healthcare marketing for technology: Distilling complexity to clarity